After 20 years in San Francisco, and 1 year in Rome, I have relocated my practice to the New York area.

 the Arts in San Francisco with an emphasis on form-giving, teaching and leadership.
 She is currently at work on her monograph which will be published by Princeton Architectural Press.

-Clients include Rizzoli International, the San Francisco International Airport, the San Francisco Museum of Museum of Art, the Stanford University Art Museum, the University of California Berkeley, the National Endowment for the Arts, Chronicle Books, Metro Furniture, Champion Paper Corporation, San Francisco Jewish Film Festival, and San Francisco Symphony.
+Clients include Rizzoli International, the San Francisco International Airport, the San Francisco Museum of Modern Art, the Stanford University Art Museum, the University of California Berkeley, the National Endowment for the Arts, Chronicle Books, Metro Furniture, Champion Paper Corporation, San Francisco Jewish Film Festival, and San Francisco Symphony.